 - Case Number: Civ.
 No. 17-CV-02162-EMC

-A two week trial will begin on June 8 and will continue through to June 19 in the U.S. District Court for the Northern District of California in San Francisco.
-Due to Covid-19 the trial will be held via video stream.
+A two week trial will begin on January, 29th and will continue for approximately 2 weeks .
+District Court for the Northern District of California in San Francisco.
+This trial may be held on Zoom and that will be determined in the fall of 2023.
 Details (phone and video) for accessing the virtual trial will be available on Judge Edward Chen's page found here.

 - Information about the Federal Court is found here.